-Border Crossings in Uganda are simply different.
-They are locked or closed and opened when a vehicle passes through.
-It is different from what you are used to but it is a system that works well.
+Border Crossings in Uganda are merely different.
+They are locked or closed and opened when a vehicle passes.
+It is different from what you are used to, but it is a system that works well.

-Border crossings normally take about 30 minutes and re for the most part hassle-free events.
-You are not asked for a bribe.
-It certainly is a safe and secure event.
+Border crossings typically take about 30 minutes and are, for the most part, hassle-free events.

 You are met by our capable driver-guide who is not just a driver but a professional guide who will guide you along in Uganda.
-He is is simply a professional with years of experience, who knows the roads.
+He is simply a professional with years of experience who knows the roads.

-His English is excellent and his experience and knowledge of Uganda is vast and on whose mind is your safety and well-being while you are in the Pearl of Africa – Uganda.
+His English is excellent, and his experience and knowledge of Uganda are vast and on whose mind is your Safety and wellbeing while you are in the Pearl of Africa – Uganda.

-He knows the best routes, he knows the parks, he knows the wildlife and he is aware of the current situation of the areas you are visiting.
+He knows the best routes, he knows the parks and knows the Wildlife, and he is aware of the current situation of the areas you are visiting.
 Our drivers know present Security Conditions and use Uganda Wildlife Authority Rangers on all wildlife game drives.
-Our vehicles are clearly marked as Tourist vehicles and that gives them hassle-free treatment from the Traffic Police.
+Our vehicles are marked as Tourist vehicles, and that gives them hassle-free treatment from the Traffic Police.

 Off-Road Driving is not allowed- do not ask the driver to do so.

-We avoid driving at night for safety reasons due to higher accident rates at night due to alcohol consumption and driers that do not have safe nighttime driving skills.
+We avoid driving at night for safety reasons due to higher accident rates due to alcohol consumption and driers that do not have safe nighttime driving skills.

-At rare times, due to flight delays, we have taken clients at night to their destination such as Bwindi Impenetrable Forest and Gorilla Permits.
+At rare times, due to flight delays, we have taken clients at night to their destination, such as Bwindi Impenetrable Forest and Gorilla Permits.
 That is only done at a Client’s request.

-The US an UK embassies in Uganda suggest that you do not drive at night except Entebbe to Kampala.
+The US and UK embassies in Uganda suggest that you do not drive at night except Entebbe to Kampala.
 We take that one step further and avoid nighttime driving all-together.

-Hotels and lodges are very secure and you will be surprised by the security that is exhibited by many of them even as you enter by vehicle into the premises such as the Serena Hotel or the Sheraton Hotel in Kampala.
+Hotels and lodges are very secure, and you will be surprised by the Security that is exhibited by many of them.

-Security is integrated into life in Uganda and we pick safe and secure lodges and hotels both in town and in the National Parks.
+Security is integrated into daily life in Uganda, and we pick safe and secure lodges and hotels both in town and in the National Parks.
 Lodges either use Private Security Companies or police, military or rangers, Lodges, thanks to solar power, are well lit compared to the past.

-You will be surprised that most often the security at a hotel or lodge is armed – they most likely have not used their weapons in many years but it is there for the added security for guests.
+You will be surprised that most often, the SecuritySecurity at a hotel or Lodge is armed – they most likely have not used their weapons in many years, but it is there for the added protection for guests.

-Safety and Security for guests, clients, visitors are on everyone’s mind and it is never taken lightly, fortunately, there have been mishaps in regards to security.
+Safety and Security for guests, clients, visitors are on everyone’s mind, and it is never taken lightly; fortunately, there have been no mishaps in regards to Security.

 On every game drive, an armed ranger is with you for your protection.
 The same is true on every hike or nature walk.

-Security in the National Parks is taken seriously, Uganda has even added a Tourism Police for added security for visitors to the various parks, hotels, and various places where tourists flock too
+Security in the National Parks is taken seriously, Uganda has even added a Tourism Police for added protection for visitors to the various parks, hotels, and multiple places where tourists flock too.

-Your well-being is on everyone’s mind and security in parks is practiced in the most diligent way in both Uganda and Rwanda.
+Your wellbeing is on everyone’s mind, and Security in parks is practiced most diligently in both Uganda and Rwanda.